AI-Hypercomputer/JetStream/docs/observability-prometheus-metrics-in-jetstream-server.md

 jetstream_slots_used_percentage{id="<SOME-HOSTNAME-HERE>",idx="0"} 0.04166666666666663
 ```

-## Observe metrics on GKE
+## Observe metrics on GKE clusters

+The following applies only for Jetstream deployed on a GKE cluster.
 Currently Google Cloud Managed Service for Prometheus is enabled by default on all GKE clusters, it determines scrape targets via the [PodMonitoring](https://github.com/GoogleCloudPlatform/prometheus-engine/blob/v0.10.0/doc/api.md#podmonitoring) custom resource, as such one must be applied to your cluster, the following .json manifest can be used as a template:

 ```
 {